 Nearly every person has felt this way before.
 Even for non-caregivers, it’s difficult to succeed at work, invest in friendships, nurture romantic relationships, raise children, take care of errands and still have time leftover for yourself.
 It seems that something always ends up neglected or half-done.
 Caregivers’ time and energy is stretched even thinner and the stakes are even higher.

-In most cases, we muddle through difficult days or weeks, but if it’s ongoing, you have clearly taken on too much responsibility.
+In most cases, we muddle through difficult days or weeks, but if this is an ongoing problem, you have clearly taken on too much responsibility.
 It’s time to break down your tasks and delegate some of them to other people, whether it’s family members or outside help.
 For example, if your spouse is feeling neglected because caregiving is cutting into your alone time, it may be time to say, “If you help me with some of this work, it’ll get done faster and we’ll have more time together.”
 If both of you are short on time, then try outsourcing the work by hiring a few hours of in-home care.
-Regardless of your situation, you need some time to devote to what is important to you, including yourself.
+Regardless of your situation, you need some time to devote to what and who is important to you, including yourself.

-“I can’t even take a bath without someone needing me.”
+“I can’t even bathe or use the restroom without someone needing me.”

-“I try so hard, but nothing I do ever pleases them.”
+“I try so hard, but nothing I do ever pleases my care recipient.”